Isotta Nogarola: Hostile reception of humanistic work

-Retreat to her property in Verona and religion
+Retreat to Verona and religious scholarship

-Confronted with this hostile reception Isotta appears to have decided that devoting herself to literary studies meant the sacrifice of friendship, fame, comfort, and sexuality, and in 1441 returned to her property at Verona to live quietly, possibly with the company of her mother.
-She cut short her career as a secular humanist and turned instead to the study of sacred letter.
-Here it was that in 1451 that she published her most famous and perhaps most influential work De pari aut impari Evae atque Adae peccato (trans.
+Confronted with this hostile reception, Nogarola appears to have decided that devoting herself to literary studies meant the sacrifice of friendship, fame, comfort, and sexuality.
+In 1441, she returned to her property in Verona to live quietly, possibly with the company of her mother.
+She cut short her career as a secular humanist, instead turning to the study of the sacred letter.
+In 1451, she published her most famous and perhaps most influential work, De pari aut impari Evae atque Adae peccato (trans.
 Dialogue on the Equal or Unequal Sin of Adam and Eve).
+In this literary dialogue, she discussed the relative sinfulness of Adam and Eve.
+Using a reductio ad absurdum argument, Nogarola demonstrated that women could not be held to be weaker in nature and more culpable in original sin.

 Isotta died in 1466, aged 48.
 She was honoured posthumously by two sonnets praising her chastity, but not her learning.

-Major works
+Known works

-As well as her famous dialogues her works include a biography of St Jerome, a letter urging a Crusade (1459), and a consolatory letter to a father on the death of his child.
+As well as her famous dialogues, Nogarola's works include a biography of St. Jerome, a letter urging a Crusade (1459), and a consolatory letter to a father after the death of his child.